ubsicap/usfm/docs/about/syntax.rst

 	The variable # should not be used to indicate a specific occurrence in scripture of the element type (e.g. using \\s3 to represent the location of the particular section heading before the "Story of Creation" in Genesis 1.)

 .. _syntax_endmarkerInNotes:
-.. index:: syntax (endmarkers in notes)
+.. index:: syntax; endmarkers in notes

 Endmarkers in Footnotes and Cross References
 --------------------------------------------